henrychronowski/henrychronowski.github.io/projects/_posts/2022-11-15-PlanetaryPlanter.md

 ---
 title: "Planetary Planter"
-excerpt: "An open-world farming game where, instead of farming plants, you farm planets"
+excerpt: "An open-world planet farming game where"
 ---

 <!--